Home > Sectors > Industry > Industry 4.0: choosing the right Internet of Things network

 • Cost : weak

-Unlike Bluetooth, which requires approaching the transmitter, LoRa (Long Range) and Sigfox networks are two networks designed to transmit data over a very long range, at low speed and with low power consumption.
-Concretely, it is enough to install “transmitters and a concentrator on the industrial site to take readings from the various sensors.
+Unlike Bluetooth, which requires you to get close to the transmitter, LoRa (Long Range) and Sigfox are two networks designed to transmit data over very long distances, at low bit rates and with low power consumption.
+In practical terms, all you need to do is install "transmitters" and a concentrator on the industrial site to take readings from the various sensors.
 The advantage of LoRa is that it is open source and does not require a subscription to an operator.
-However, Orange and Bouygues Telecom use it and enter into roaming agreements to follow a LoRa chip in several countries.
-Conversely, Sigfox is based on a proprietary system from the French company of the same name.
-A choice that turned out to be unwise, because Sigfox is currently in receivership.
-On the security side, these networks are not connected to the Internet and therefore are not exposed to possible attacks.
+However, Orange and Bouygues Telecom use it and have roaming agreements to track a LoRa chip in several countries.
+Sigfox, on the other hand, is based on a proprietary system developed by the French company of the same name.
+A choice that has proved ill-advised, as Sigfox is currently in receivership.
+In terms of security, these networks are not connected to the Internet and are therefore not exposed to possible attacks.

 Use cases : data transmission from a sensor.
 A sensor is placed at the bottom of a tank.
-We will be able to know the filling level of the tank remotely.
-Another use, a sensor is installed in a container.
-We can follow his itinerary in several countries.
+You can find out how full the tank is from a distance.
+In another application, a sensor is installed in a container.
+Its itinerary can be tracked in several countries.

 • Consumption : weak